 Three phases of project development will be considered during the evaluation of each application.
 Applicants must be in one of the three phases; applicants in later phases will be scored higher.
 All projects must meet the minimum threshold of project readiness to be awarded grant funds.
-Applicant projects are considered to be in a given phase of development only after they have met all the requirements in the previous phase.
+Applicant projects are considered to be in a given phase of development only after they have met all of the requirements in the previous phase.
 Required documentation will be reviewed with each applicant during the PAC process and must be submitted as part of the application.

-Payment processes will be subject to the bond funding requirements outlined in the RFA.
-Grantees will receive guidance and TA regarding data and information necessary to comply with bond requirements.
-Grantees may submit invoices for program funds as they achieve specified milestones and submit related documentation to AHP.
+Payment processes will be subject to the bond funding requirements that will be outlined in the RFA.
+Guidance and technical assistance will be provided regarding data and information necessary from grantees in order to comply with bond requirements.
+Grantees may submit invoices for program funds as specified milestones are achieved and related documentation is submitted to AHP.
 Funding will occur through draw requests for work completed and invoiced.
 Funding is intended for planning, preconstruction, permitting, and construction; allowable costs include those activities identified in the development phases below.

-- Phase 1: Planning and pre-development - Development team established; includes attorney, architect, and/or design-build team.

-- Site control, defined as ownership, an executed PSA, an executed LOI, a long-term lease, or an executed ENA. - Basis of design; includes architectural and engineering narratives. - o Property-specific site investigation report and due diligence. - Budget with cost estimates based on site plan/drawings.
+- Phase 1: Planning and pre-development - Development team established; includes attorney, architect, and/or design-build team. - Site control, defined as ownership, an executed PSA, an executed LOI, a long-term lease, or an executed ENA. - Basis of design; includes architectural and engineering narratives.

-• Phase 2: Design development

-- o Site control established with deed, PSA, option contract, LOI, or leasehold. - Site plan established with a schematic plan with architectural and engineering specifications. - Stakeholder support established as demonstrated by a letter from city/county/board of directors/Tribal entity. - o Able to gain building permits within six months of funding. - o Able to close on land and gain building permits within six months of funding. - Able to start construction within nine months of funding.

-• Phase 3: Shovel ready

-- Ownership of real estate site. - o Preliminary plan check completed, with comments received. - Construction drawings complete or near completion. - o General contractor (builder) selected and ready for hire. - Ninety percent of construction drawings ready for submission for building permit. - Building permit ready to be issued. - Able to start construction within 60 days or less.

-• Final Phase: Construction

-- Projects that rehabilitate or renovate an existing facility are allowable as long as they result in an expansion of behavioral health services for the target population. - Essential furniture and equipment are allowable costs, as per the DHCS allowable expense list.
-There is a maximum of ten percent of the total budget allowed for this purpose.
+- Property-specific site investigation report and due diligence. - Budget with cost estimates based on site plan/drawings. - Phase 2: Design development - Site control established with deed, PSA, option contract, LOI, or leasehold. - Site plan established with a schematic plan with architectural and engineering specifications. - Stakeholder support established as demonstrated by a letter from city/county/board of directors/Tribal entity. - Able to gain building permits within six months of funding. - Able to close on land and gain building permits within six months of funding. - Able to start construction within nine months of funding. - Phase 3: Shovel ready - Ownership of real estate site. - Preliminary plan check completed, with comments received. - Construction drawings complete or near completion. - o General contractor (builder) selected and ready for hire. - Ninety percent of construction drawings ready for submission for building permit. - Building permit ready to be issued. - Able to start construction within 60 days or less. - Final Phase: Construction - Projects that rehabilitate or renovate an existing facility are allowable as long as they result in an expansion of behavioral health services for the target population. - Essential furniture and equipment are allowable costs, as per the DHCS allowable expense list.
+There is a maximum of 10 percent of the total budget allowed for this purpose.